Dr. Kaitlyn Henderson

-Kaitlyn Henderson is a senior research adviser with Oxfam America’s US Domestic Policy Program.
+Kaitlyn Henderson is a senior research adviser with Oxfam America’s US Domestic Policy Program and the elected staff representative to Oxfam’s Board of Directors.
 Previously, Dr. Henderson was a Brent Scowcroft Award Fellow with the Aspen Strategy Group, which focused on national security and foreign policy through Track II diplomacy.
 Dr. Henderson completed her PhD in modern Latin American history at Tulane University, where she received the Peter T. Cominos Memorial Award for her dissertation work.
 During her graduate work, her research focused on race and politics in twentieth-century Cuba.
 She is an affiliate of the Instituto Cubano de Investigación Cultural Juan Marinello and has worked closely with the Fundación Nicolás Guillén and the Instituto de Historia de Cuba.

 Dr. Henderson is the lead researcher and author of Oxfam’s Best States to Work Index, a look at how states treat workers and working families in the US.
 This index captures 25 policies across three themes – wages, worker protections, and rights to organize – and includes all 50 states plus Washington, DC and Puerto Rico.
 There were special editions of the index released in 2020 focused on COVID and in 2021 focused on working women.
 Dr. Henderson is a member of the Oxfam Research Network (ORN), a coalition of researchers across all Oxfam International, and works within the ORN as a member of the Gender Working Group.
 She writes regularly for Oxfam America’s Politics of Poverty Blog.